Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####getRotationValues()

-[<span class="ret tab"></span>](types.md)&nbsp;Returns a Table of rotation values.
+[<span class="ret tab"></span>](types.md) Returns a Table of rotation values.
 Rotation values are used to give value to different rotations (like dice) based on which side is pointed "up".
 It works by checking all of the rotation values assigned to an object and determining which one of them is closest to pointing up, and then displaying the value associated with that rotation.

 You can manually assign rotation values to objects using the Rotation Value Gizmo tool (in the left side Gizmo menu) or using [setRotationValues(...)](#setrotationvalues).